fkrauthan/FkrCssURLRewriteBundle/README.md

     ));

-Add SimplePieBundle to your application kernel
+Add CssURLRewriteBundle to your application kernel
 ----------------------------------------------

 	// app/AppKernel.php